tamoor1/tamoor1/README.md

 **Pindaal**
-E-commerce store for buying and selling different range of products payment gateways to pay smoothly from app
-Whislists to add items for likings cart to complete the purchase
+E-commerce store for buying and selling different range of products payment gateways to pay smoothly from the app Whislists to add items for likings cart to complete the purchase